Giving the Illusion of Academic Rigor

 Image credit: Bill Watterson

 And now, let’s suppose I could design a monetary system from scratch.
-(I like designing systems from scratch–it’s an opportunity to imagine the idealized version of a system.)
+(I like designing systems from scratch–it’s an opportunity to imagine the idealized version of a system so we know what our goal is.)
 The from-scratch monetary system I outline in this post is based on the theory of money I have explained in the last 40 posts, and it’s also mixed with my personal biases toward simplicity and market-based solutions (for reasons I’ve described elsewhere).
-So I’m not claiming it’s the only form an optimal system could take.
-But, with the understanding I have now, it would be my preferred optimal system.
+So I’m not claiming it’s the only form a good monetary system could take.
+But I believe it would be optimal.
 If you’ve come on this journey with me, I hope you will easily be able to understand the rationale behind these choices.

 Ok, where to start?
-The first important thing to recognize is that if a country’s monetary system is left to its own devices, it will sooner or later go down the path that terminates in 0% backed fiat money.
+The first important thing to recognize is that if a country’s monetary system is left to its own devices, it will sooner or later go down the path that terminates in 0% backed fiat money, possibly as a central bank digital currency.
 Thus, to prevent that, some rules need to be outlined up front.
-And these rules also need to apply to the government so that it doesn’t succumb to the lure of manipulating the money supply to get more Labor Units for spending.
-Therefore, these rules need to be codified into the country’s constitution.
+And unless these rules are codified in the government’s constitution, sooner or later the expediency of the moment will prod the government into pushing money the next step down its evolutionary path, until finally it comes to its final resting place as a 0% backed fiat money.
+And, according to my research, no country has succeeded at forcing a currency back up the evolutionary pat–even just to the gold standard–since the U.S. went off it in 1971.

 Here is my list of constitutional rules that would shape a country’s monetary system:

 1. No national currency.
 This does not mean there will be no common medium of exchange–it just means the government will not give a special name to a specific weight of a specific precious metal.
 Instead of a national currency, prices will be dictated in weight of whatever precious metal is being used as the common medium of exchange.
-On this point, I don’t know if it’s best for the government to help solve a collective action problem and specify a preferred (but not required) precious metal, or if this could be left up to the market as well.
-I suspect people would end up using gold and/or silver, but other precious metals may work just as well or better.
+On this point, I don’t know if it’s best for the government to help solve a collective action problem and specify a preferred (but not required) precious metal–which would probably be gold or silver–or if this could be left up to the market.

 The reason I don’t want the country even defining a specific weight of a specific precious metal as its national currency is because it adds conversion factors and complexity to the world market (which creates inefficiencies in the international market), and it may lock a country into a specific precious metal or a specific amount of a precious metal that ends up being less useful in the future.